Diwan (film): Release and reception

-Diwan was initially scheduled to release on 15 August 2003, but was pushed to the following week.
-BizHat.com gave the film a mixed review.
-Prabhu of Lollu Express criticised the film, comparing it to The Lion King.
+Diwan was initially scheduled to release on 15 August 2003, but was pushed to the following week, 23 August.
 Mokkarasu of Kalki praised the flashback, Vadivelu's humour, stunts and choreography but panned Rathod, violence and antagonist and concluded saying they have tried a Baashha for Sarathkumar but it did not work out.
 Malini Mannath of Chennai Online said "Diwaan' is all sound and no fury!".
 Sify wrote, "You certainly need a brave heart to sit through this travesty that is tough on the nerves, with a hoary and hackneyed plot".